pine64/website/content/documentation/Ox64/Software/Building.md

 * Select `Target ABI`, set it to `lp64d` and `press Exit`
 * Select `Toolchain`, enable `Fortran support`, enable `OpenMP support`, and Save & Exit

 Initiate the build process, but first make sure that your `PATH` variable contains no spaces.
-For Arch Linux distrubution you may also need to install extra-packages with `sudo pacman -S cpio rsync bc`.
+For Arch Linux distribution you may also need to install extra-packages with `sudo pacman -S cpio rsync bc`.

 ```console
 $ make